masoniis/object-overflow/README.md

 ### 3. **Factory method pattern** on `Effect`s

-Effects and construction is managed by the random factory.
+Effects and construction is managed by the random effect factory.

 ### 4. **Template Method pattern** on `Upgrade`s